MORE THAN A GAME

-Since its emergence as a major spectator sport in the 1920’s, golf has provided lifelong recreational opportunities and enjoyment for millions.
-Golf is also a major U.S. industry generating jobs, commerce, economic development and tax revenues for local communities.
+Since its emergence as a major spectator sport in the 1920s, golf has provided millions with lifelong recreational opportunities and enjoyment.
+Golf is also a major U.S. industry generating jobs, commerce, economic development, and tax revenues for local communities.

 - $68.8 Billion – Total size of the golf economy nationally.